 SAMHSA updates the list of certified laboratories monthly.
-(Check on-line with SAMHSA http://workplace.samhsa.gov/ for an updated list.)
+(Call SAMHSA at 301.443.6014 for an updated list.)
 Each individual agency must establish a contractual arrangement with a SAMHSA certified lab, or a third party provider that uses SAMHSA lab, to perform their urinalysis drug screening.
 Further information can be obtained directly by contacting:

-Office of Workplace Initiatives

-National Institute on Drug Abuse
+Office of Workplace Initiatives National Institute on Drug Abuse Room 10A-53 5600 Fishers Lane Rockville, MD 20857

-Room 10A-53

-5600 Fishers Lane

-Rockville, MD 20857

 For Technical Assistance Contact:

-U.S. Center for Substance Abuse Prevention Workplace Helpline
+U.S. Center for Substance Abuse Prevention Workplace Helpline 1.800.843.4971

-1-800-843-4971